Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Numerical studies

-We compare in figure (\ref{fig:fourvsNN_iter}) the performances of the above constructed FNN and of a regular neural network with a $\tanh$ activation function and a Glorot initialization \cite{Glorot2010}.
-The latter network converged to approximately $1e-3$ in $1173$ iterations which showcases the significant gain in iteration number obtained when using the FNN.
-The error is also improved by an order of $10$ with the FNN.
-To further illustrate the advantages of using the presented FNN, we display in figure (\ref{fig:fourvsNN_outside}) a significant benefit it has.
-In fact, it also produces a good approximation of the desired function outside of the training domain.
-A major shortcoming of neural networks methods for function approximation is indeed their inability to preserve the sought function outside of the training region.
-The architecture presented here is able to overcome that issue due to the way the loss function was defined in equation (\ref{Eq:lossfunction_good}).
-It is worth noting that we did not include the periodicity requirement in the loss function when training the traditional neural network, the results were worst in that it required more nodes in the hidden layer, convergence was reached more slowly and the error was similar.
+In Figure\myref{fig:fourvsNN_iter} we compare the performance of the newly constructed FNN with a neural network with a $\mathrm{tanh}$ activation function and a Glorot initialization, as in \cite{Glorot2010}.
+The $\mathrm{tanh}$ activation function yields a slow convergence of $1173$ iterations to a loss function of $1e-3$, considerably inferior to the performance of the FNN in terms of both efficiency and accuracy.
+Beyond performance the FNN has the added benefit of producing an approximation valid outside the training region.
+In Figure\myref{fig:fourvsNN_outside} we extend the testing domain and note that periodicity is preserved for the FNN model, while the $\mathrm{tanh}$ network loses extensibility.
+The inability to preserve the sought function outside of the training region is a typical shortcoming of neural network methods for function approximation.
+The FNN model devised here is able to overcome this issue by imposing periodicity in the loss function, defined in Equation\myref{eq:lossfunction_good}, as well as by using a periodic activation function.
+We note that we did not include the periodicity requirement in the loss function when training the traditional neural network.
+The results were worse in that this required more nodes in the hidden layer; convergence was reached more slowly; and the error was similar.
+Furthermore, the traditional network did not preserve the sought function properties outside of $[-1\pm T, 1\pm T]$ when the periodicity requirement was added.